 UA’s 550A plug-in models an original 1970’s, 3-band 550A with the original frequency selections and amplifier behaviors.
 The 550L, on the other hand, is nearly identical to the modern API 550B 4-Band EQ (available in the API 500 series format), with the same expanded features and frequency selections.
 The API 550L on the Vision Channel Strip plug-in is exclusive to the UAD platform and is not available anywhere else except as part of the actual API Vision console or other modern API Consoles.

-Legendary engineer/producer Tony Platt has tracked and mixed some of the most legendary albums ever recorded.
-Here, he talks about his role in creating the Marshall Plexi Super Lead plug-in and his history with the Marshall amp.
+Legendary engineer/producer Tony Platt has tracked and mixed some of the most legendary albums ever recorded by Bob Marley, AC/DC, and more.
 Read More

 From Amy Winehouse to Big Boi, Salaam Remi is one of the top producers in the world.
 Here, he shares how he uses Apollo and UAD-2 to craft his tracks.
 Read More